 Due to the effects of COVID-19, operational changes have been made so that we can continue to support Army Families; however, the Army Fee Assistance program may experience delays in processing times.
 To support Families, the AFA Program will make the following changes, effective until further notice.
 Please view our Policy Updates for more information.

-Children and youth of active duty Army Soldiers are eligible for CYS child care programs.
+Children of Army National Guard Soldiers on federal active duty are eligible for CYS child care programs.
 For Child Development Services child care eligibility see the Child Development Centers fact sheet, School Age Services and Care fact sheet and Child & Youth Services (CYS) fact sheet.
 The following Children are eligible for Community Care Resources:

 Many active duty Soldiers live in communities where no military childcare or youth programming is available or where there are long waiting lists for on-base childcare, school age programs or access to youth programs.
 To meet this need, the Department of Defense has partnered with state and local Child Care Resource and Referral Agencies and National Youth Organizations to refer military Families.